Updated: Jan 23

 Mama deer with triplets taking a mid-day rest while I work nearby.
 It’s hard to see them, but they see us and they have no fear. :) This is their little Eden.
 If you see the fencing around the trees that is actually for the beavers who have been known to take down 30’ trees and drag them to the creek during the night.

 The perennial bed

 I almost forgot the perennial bed.
 It is the backbone of many bouquets and has been a lifesaver.
 We made a bed along the back fence to grow sweetpeas last year, but then realized that they should be grown in the high tunnel for best blooming.
 So we planted a long row of symphocarpus that had been waiting in pots for a new home for over a year.
 In the perennial bed we removed quite a few plants and built five new raised beds for a total of ten along one side.
 These beds are perfect for small flower crops like Iceland poppies and stock in late winter.
 Those plants are growing now, under lights, and are just weeks from going out into the new raised beds.
 We continue to add perennials to the beds which gives us plants to cut, especially during times when we might have gaps between crops that are grown annually, from seed.

 The two 100 foot peony rows are now going into their second year and I hope we will see flowers this year, but it may be next year before they really begin to produce.
-We are adding 100 feet of new perennials alongside the peonies.
-Baptisia australis, perennial rudbeckia, and we are trying out some new grasses.
+We hope to add two more rows of peonies soon.

 Ok, I think that really is everything, but you never know.
 We may just decide to dig up the front field and put in another new growing bed.
 It could happen. :)